kahi-framework/kahi-ui.nbn.dev/content/docs/resources/faq.md

 ## Where can I get help?

 If you need help with something not properly documented or needs clarification, you can visit the [Issue Tracker](https://github.com/novacbn/kahi-ui/issues).
 File a new issue and it'll be addressed on a spare time effort.
-Alternatively, visit the [Discord Server](https://kahi-ui.nbn.dev/chat) to talk to other Kahi UI developers.
+Alternatively, visit the [Discord Server](https://kahi-ui.nbn.dev/chat) to talk to other developers using Kahi UI.

 ## What Browsers are supported?